peterhnm/temporal-getting-started/Writerside/topics/Workflow.md

 ## Implementation

-For our specific example, this means the following:
+For our specific example, a workflow can look like the code below.

-The process you already saw on the starting page can look like this code in `go`.
+> For a full example, please check out the repository on [GitHub](https://github.com/peterhnm/temporal-getting-started).
+>
+{style="note" id="generic-github-link"}

 ![bpmn process](process.svg){ width="200" thumbnail="true" }